compbiozurich/UZH-BIO390/pages/learning-goals.md

 * definition of "Bioinformatics" (cf. Anna Tramontano)
 * categories of informatics tools used in bioinformatics
 * hypothesis versus data driven science
-* areas of bioinformatics/bioinformaticians, in contrast to ("pure" modelling, statistics etc.)
+* areas of bioinformatics/bioinformaticians, (in contrast to "pure" modelling, statistics etc.)
 * 3 main categories of biological data, and example resources
 * definition of API
 * common sequence related file formats
 * hierarchies and relationships as 2 main principles of ontologies
 * areas of "not-bioinformatics", and why

+#### Bioinformatics tools & resources

+* common programming/analysis languages in bioinformatics and their preferred use
+* components of bioinformatics online resources

 #### Sequence Analysis